There are people out there, scientist, doctors and runners, who believe there is no such thing as a runner’s high. How silly.

-Athletes can’t agree either.
-Some have never entered ‘the zone’ while others swear they practically live in the zone.
+Some athletes say they’ve never entered ‘the zone’ while others swear they practically live in this magical zone of euphoria.
 So, is it for real and can anyone have one?

 The word showed up on a final exam last semester – flow being a well researched component of Adventure Education.